ndhoule/dotfiles/README.md

 ## Caveats
 * If you launch tmux in 256-color mode and try to ssh into a remote machine, you might run into a misaligned cursor problem.
-This is because some machines don't have the screen-256colors termcap option.
-You can either change your term to TERM=xterm and deal with 8-color mode, or install ncurses.
-* bootstrap.sh won't work on OS X machines.
-OS X doesn't implement GNU readlink, and the version it does include doesn't offer the -f option.
-This should be an easy fix, but I haven't gotten around to it yet.
+Not sure why this is, but I suspect it's a conflict between tmux and the remote machine's termcap.